navapbc/template-infra/docs/decisions/infra/0001-ci-cd-interface.md

     * Cons: build command in two places, and while 99% of the build logic is within Dockerfile and code, there's still a small chance that difference in build command line arguments could produce a different build in CI than what is used for release

-2. We can run release-build as part of template-infra's ci-infra.yml, so we still get CI test coverage of build process
+2. We can run release-build as part of template-infra's ci-infra.yml, so we still get CI test coverage of the build process

     * Cons: things like tests and linting in ci-app.yml can't use the docker image to run the tests, which potentially means CI and production are using slightly different environments